Digits88/mirror-android-repo/install-gerrit.md

 Preconditions
 -------------------
-This was all done on a nearly clean Ubuntu 10.04 LTS VM.
+This was all done on a nearly clean Ubuntu 10.04 LTS VM with Gerrit 2.2.1.
 Also, perhaps you should start screen now if you're connected via ssh.

     $ screen